-Way back when I was little picnic chairs were those hard to unfold metal chairs (like the one above) or the almost lethal deck chairs!
+Way back when I was little, picnic chairs & seating was either those hard to unfold metal chairs (like the one above) or the almost lethal deck chairs!

 Seriously – as a child I was banned from putting up deckchairs after my mum sat on one and it collapsed with her in it (she has forgiven me since…).
 And as for those metal chairs you needed superhuman strength to get them up!